mattgriffith0/persona_api/README.md

 ## Usage

-To access the API, you'll need to create a `PersonaAPI::Client` and pass in your API key.
+To access the API, you'll need to create a `PersonaApi::Client` and pass in your API key.
 You can find your API key in your [Persona dashboard](https://app.withpersona.com/dashboard/api-configuration).

 ```ruby
 client = PersonaApi::Client.new(api_key: ENV["PERSONA_API_KEY"])